 To clarify, the 60Up will not support someone who weighs 2000 pounds.
 I called their customer support about this and they confirmed the device is appropriate for people weighing up to 300 pounds.

-For those with very poor balance such as stroke survivors or people who weigh over 250 pounds, you can order metal poles that do not flex and are more stable.
-The metal polls can withstand up to 350 pounds.
+For those with very poor balance, such as stroke survivors or people who weigh over 250 pounds, you can order metal poles that do not flex and are more stable.
+The metal poles can withstand up to 350 pounds.

 I think the poles are what separate 60Up from other balance boards.
 They help you stabilize better on the balance board, reducing your fear of falling.